zoff-kollektiv/cifar/data/people/23-zine-el-abidine-ben-ali.md

 president for 23 years before stepping down in January 2011 due to a wave of demonstrations, that have seen several protesters killed.
 Over his long rule, Ben Ali's extended family were said to take control over many areas of Tunisia's business.
-After the regime fell, Tunisian authorities seize 220 companies owned by the family members which controlled 21% of private sector profits.
+After the regime fell, Tunisian authorities seized 220 companies owned by the family members which controlled 21% of private sector profits.
 Ben Ali and his wife Leïla Trabelsi were found guilty in absentia by a Tunisian court for embezzlement and misuse of public funds, and sentenced to 35 years in